-AQA History essay President Truman's foreign policyWatch
+AQA History essay President Truman's foreign policyWatch this thread

 Truman was a complete success in his foreign policy during his presidency’ Explain why you agree or disagree.
 This essay will examine President Truman’s foreign policy and whether he was successful in achieving his aims, which were the containment of communism, the security of us allies and keeping trading partners of the US strong.
 There were a number of events that argue for both the success and failure of Truman’s foreign policy, including: the Berlin Blockade, the establishment of communism in Japan and NATO.
 Both arguments hold strong and viable points, which need to be examined thoroughly.